 We’re focusing on just one narrow but very important aspect of this Tax Reform legislation, specifically tax depreciation.
 Depreciation is the term the IRS and tax accountants use to refer to the write-offs all businesses receive when they purchase equipment.

-Under previous tax rules, the bonus depreciation deduction was limited to 50% of eligible new property.
-The Tax Reform extends and modifies bonus depreciation to allow businesses to immediately deduct 100% of eligible property placed in-service after September 27, 2017, and before January 1, 2023.
+The Tax Reform extended and modified bonus depreciation to allow businesses to immediately deduct 100% of eligible property placed in-service after September 27, 2017, and before January 1, 2023.

 Bonus depreciation continues to be available for qualifying property, which is generally property with a depreciable recovery period of 20 years or less.
 Plus, eligible property is expanded under this legislation to include used property.
 Here’s a table that shows how long this tax savings opportunity is available:

 Section 179 of the Internal Revenue Code allows a taxpayer to immediately expense the cost of qualifying property—rather than recovering such costs through depreciation deductions.
 However, the Tax Reform bill increased the maximum amount a taxpayer could deduct under Section 179 from $520,000 to $1,000,000.
 The phase-out threshold is also increased from $2,070,000 to $2,500,000 for property placed in-service after 2017.
 The phase-out occurs when total Section 179 property placed in-service during a tax year exceeds the threshold amount.
 Once the threshold is reached, the deduction is reduced dollar-for-dollar by the excess amount.
 Both the deduction and phase-out limit were increased for inflation in 2019.
 For 2019, the maximum amount of the Section 179 deduction has been increased for inflation to $1,020,000 and the phase-out threshold also increased to a maximum of $2,550,000.